rstacruz/oec-guide/docs/direct_hire_exception.md

 # _Introduction_ Direct hire ban history

 **Government agencies may claim that there's a ban on direct hires.
-This is not true.** The POEA today has a ban on processing OEC requests from direct hires.
+This is not completely true: there are excemptions to this ban..** The POEA today has a ban on processing OEC requests from direct hires.
 However, skilled workers are exempted from this ban since 2016, and this was reinforced in 2018.

 > ![image](../images/poea_rules_2016_section_124.png)
 >
-> *&mdash; Taken from the [Revised POEA Rules and Regulations of 2016](./revised_poea_rules_of_2016.md), sections 123 to 124 (page 31).
-This exemption was also re-inforced in [Memorandum Circular No. 08 of 2018](./memorandum_circular_08.md), section I(d)(2).*
+> _&mdash; Taken from the [Revised POEA Rules and Regulations of 2016](./revised_poea_rules_of_2016.md), sections 123 to 124 (page 31).
+This exemption was also re-inforced in [Memorandum Circular No. 08 of 2018](./memorandum_circular_08.md), section I(d)(2)._

 ## You're (probably) not banned!

-POEA has turned down many OEC applications saying that direct hires aren't being processed, or the direct hire exemptions may not include *professional & skilled workers*.
+POEA has turned down many OEC applications saying that direct hires aren't being processed, or the direct hire exemptions may not include _professional & skilled workers_.
 As of May 2018, this is not true.

 I looked into various government documents on the direct hire ban, and here's what I found.

 ## _2002_ Direct hiring was first banned

 Direct hires were first banned in 2002.
 Foreign employers weren't allowed to hire Filipino workers, unless they were authorized by POEA.
 This was instituted in POEA's rules and regulations dating 2002:

 > Section 8.
 Ban on Direct Hires.
 No foreign principal or employer may hire a Filipino worker for overseas employment except through the boards and entities authorized by the Secretary.
 Direct hiring by members of the diplomatic corps, international organizations and such other employers as may be allowed by the Secretary is exempt from this provision.
 >
-> *&mdash; [POEA Rules and Regulations Governing Recruitment and Employment of Land-based Overseas Workers (2002)](http://www.poea.gov.ph/laws&rules/files/2002%20POEA%20Rules%20on%20Overseas%20Employment%20of%20OFWs%20Full%20Text.pdf), rule III, section 8, page 18*
+> _&mdash; [POEA Rules and Regulations Governing Recruitment and Employment of Land-based Overseas Workers (2002)](http://www.poea.gov.ph/laws&rules/files/2002%20POEA%20Rules%20on%20Overseas%20Employment%20of%20OFWs%20Full%20Text.pdf), rule III, section 8, page 18_

 ## _2016_ New skilled worker exemption